 - Medicine Chemistry is essential; Biology is a distinct advantage and essential for the more competitive courses - Engineering Maths and Physics are essential - Architecture Art (almost) essential.
-Maths and/or Physics would be a significant advantage - Finance Maths A level is advantageous.
+Maths and/or Physics would be a significant advantage - Finance Maths A level is advantageous and, for many of the top economics degree courses at the more competitive universities, A Level maths is a requirement.
 Economics or Business would be interesting for the student, but not a requirement.